ericmasiello/express-starter/README.md

 For logging, we use the `bunyan` library. `bunyan`'s logs are great for machines and provide a wealth of information.
 However, they are a bit difficult to parse for humans.
 Therefore, in development, we pipe everything through the bunyan CLI (`babel-node src/www/index.js | bunyan`) which translates the bunyan logs into something more easily understood by humans.

 **Note** `bunyan` logs will not appear in the Visual Studio Code's *Debug Console* if running the app VS Code's debugger.
-You'll need to run `yarn start` to see the `bunyon` logs appear in your terminal window.
+You'll need to run `npm start` to see the `bunyon` logs appear in your terminal window.

 ### `build`
 This script uses Webpack to bundle the server code into a production-ready bundle that can be run natively by node without requiring any additional transpilation.
 The output of the bundled server code is output to `build/server.js`.
 The `prebuild` npm script is responsible for emptying the contents of the `build` directory before bundling the server code.